-- Means a grouping of assets of a similar nature or function in an entity's operations that is shown as a single item for the purpose of disclosure in the financial statements. - h) Cost - Is the amount of cash or cash equivalents paid or the fair value of the other consideration given to acquire an asset at the time of its acquisition or construction or, where applicable, the amount attributed to that asset when initially recognized in accordance with specific requirements of other Standards of Generally Recognized Accounting Practices (GRAP).
+Is the amount of cash or cash equivalents paid or the fair value of the other consideration given to acquire an asset at the time of its acquisition or construction or, where applicable, the amount attributed to that asset when initially recognized in accordance with specific requirements of other Standards of Generally Recognized Accounting Practices (GRAP).

-i) Accumulated Surplus/Deficit (Capital Replacement Reserve)
+5.9.
+Accumulated Surplus/Deficit (Capital Replacement Reserve)

-• This is an internal reserve, which is cash based and which is specifically used to purchase assets.
+This is an internal reserve, which is cash based and which is specifically used to purchase assets.